 Professional Qualifications Standards

 Under National Park Service regulations (36 CFR Part 61), all Review Board members must have demonstrated competence, interest, or knowledge in historic preservation.
-A majority of the members must meet the Secretary of the Interior's Professional Qualifications Standards for historic preservation.
+A majority of the members must meet the Secretary of the Interior's Professional Qualification Standards for historic preservation.